NDTV 24x7: Joint venture

-1996: Since the Indian legislation required a majority Indian ownership for news broadcasters, STAR commissions NDTV to provide supply news content to STAR News.
+1996: Since the Indian legislation required a majority Indian ownership for news broadcasters, Star commissions NDTV to provide supply news content to Star News.

-1998: STAR Network sets up the STAR News channel, India's first 24-hour news channel [with NDTV] to coincide with the general elections.
-STAR News (English/Hindi) made a big impact on behalf of the global Murdoch network, winning larger audiences in India than longer-established broadcasters such as CNN and BBC.
-Although STAR News had the STAR platform, the news was not produced in-house.
-NDTV provided all the news material- both in Hindi and English - including its presentation and packaging for STAR.
-By this mutually beneficial partnership NDTV could reach homes of affluent Indians through the STAR platform, while STAR could benefit from the gravitas of a serious news channel.
+1998: Star India sets up the Star News channel, India's first 24-hour news channel [with NDTV] to coincide with the general elections.
+Star News (English/Hindi) made a big impact on behalf of the global Murdoch network, winning larger audiences in India than longer-established broadcasters such as CNN and BBC.
+Although Star News had the Star platform, the news was not produced in-house.
+NDTV provided all the news material- both in Hindi and English - including its presentation and packaging for Star.
+By this mutually beneficial partnership NDTV could reach homes of affluent Indians through the Star platform, while Star could benefit from the gravitas of a serious news channel.

-As part of the STAR bouquet of channels, STAR News remained dependent on its relationship with Murdoch and vulnerable to changes in STAR's strategy.
-As the end of its contract with STAR approached, NDTV considered a number of possibilities to broaden its appeal and its revenue.
-STAR had already been downplaying NDTV's profile.
-Its contract with NDTV did not give STAR editorial control, and STAR's management were uneasy when India government criticised NDTV for its reporting of the Gujarat riots in 2002.
+As part of the Star bouquet of channels, Star News remained dependent on its relationship with Murdoch and vulnerable to changes in Star's strategy.
+As the end of its contract with Star approached, NDTV considered a number of possibilities to broaden its appeal and its revenue.
+Star had already been downplaying NDTV's profile.
+Its contract with NDTV did not give Star editorial control, and Star's management were uneasy when India government criticised NDTV for its reporting of the Gujarat riots in 2002.

 New channels

-2003: With the end of its contract with STAR, NDTV launched its own news channels in English (NDTV 24x7) and Hindi (NDTV India).
+2003: With the end of its contract with Star, NDTV launched its own news channels in English (NDTV 24x7) and Hindi (NDTV India).
 Star TV was keen to renew NDTV's contract but was no longer willing to give it full editorial control.
-STAR retained the STAR News brand, but channel continued only in Hindi.
+Star retained the Star News brand, but channel continued only in Hindi.
 Media observers expected that NDTV would struggle to survive on its own.
 After much speculation about its future, it announced a distribution partnership with Sony Entertainment Television's One World Alliance.
 This alliance with Sony gave NDTV a strong base from which to establish a new profile.

-NDTV had been a success story in terms of influence, but its recent criticism of the Indian government has led to the depletion of its viewship.
-STAR's decision [after it ended its contract with NDTV] to concentrate on Hindi news bulletins and to drop its English service is also a significant indicator of the balance between profitability and influence in the crowded Indian television news market.
+Star's decision after it ended its contract with NDTV to concentrate on Hindi news bulletins and to drop its English service is also a significant indicator of the balance between profitability and influence in the crowded Indian television news market.
 NDTV has been on a cost-cutting spree for several quarters now, as it seeks to stay relevant in a competitive market.
+The HD version simulcast 19 July 2025.

 2005: NDTV launched business news channel NDTV Profit.